tigeorgia/OfficeManager/README.md

+## Usability note

+Due to reporting requirements applicable to TI Georgia, the development of this project has been stopped.
+Its use makes sense in an environment where digital document approval is considered a valid path for reporting workflow.

 ## Office Manager

 The application close follows the work flow of work time reporting currently used at Transparency International Georgia.